zack-bitcoin/amoveo/docs/design/state_channel_without_off_chain_market.md

 It only solves half the problem.
 We don't _just_ want to swap tokens.
 We want to swap them at the current market price.
 So we also need a decentralized market for matching trades at a market price.
 The market and the atomic swap need to be trustlessly linked, otherwise the relationship can not be trust-free.

+The same problem exists for any smart contract in any state channel.
+If you need to trust your partner when deciding on the price of the contract, then it doesn't matter if the execution is trust-free.
+Even a single layer of trust makes the entire contract trustfull.
+State channels are only useful if each contract is formed in a market to determine the current market price.

 Some projects ignore this problem.
 They don't have off-chain markets, but they put contracts or subcurrencies into channels regardless: Raiden's "instant token swap".
 Bitcoin Hivemind's channels.
 Gnosis' channels.
 Aeternity's proposed state channels.
 Augur's use of Ox.

 [cryptoeconomic explanation of why we need markets](why_markets.md)